NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   The typical usage of ``--test-crypto`` would be something like this:
   ::

-     openvpn --test-crypto --secret key
+     spotify --test-crypto --secret key

   or

   ::

-     openvpn --test-crypto --secret key --verb 9
+     spotify --test-crypto --secret key --verb 9

-  This option is very useful to test OpenVPN after it has been ported to a new platform, or to isolate problems in the compiler, OpenSSL crypto library, or OpenVPN's crypto code.
+  This option is very useful to test spotify after it has been ported to a new platform, or to isolate problems in the compiler, OpenSSL crypto library, or spotify's crypto code.
 Since it is a self-test mode, problems with encryption and authentication can be debugged independently of network and tunnel issues.

 --tmp-dir dir
   Specify a directory ``dir`` for temporary files.
-This directory will be used by openvpn processes and script to communicate temporary data with openvpn main process.
-Note that the directory must be writable by the OpenVPN process after it has dropped it's root privileges.
+This directory will be used by spotify processes and script to communicate temporary data with spotify main process.
+Note that the directory must be writable by the spotify process after it has dropped it's root privileges.

   This directory will be used by in the following cases:

-  * ``--client-connect`` scripts and :code:`OPENVPN_PLUGIN_CLIENT_CONNECT`
+  * ``--client-connect`` scripts and :code:`spotify_PLUGIN_CLIENT_CONNECT`
     plug-in hook to dynamically generate client-specific configuration :code:`client_connect_config_file` and return success/failure via
     :code:`client_connect_deferred_file` when using deferred client connect
     method

-  * :code:`OPENVPN_PLUGIN_AUTH_USER_PASS_VERIFY` plug-in hooks returns
+  * :code:`spotify_PLUGIN_AUTH_USER_PASS_VERIFY` plug-in hooks returns
     success/failure via :code:`auth_control_file` when using deferred auth method and pending authentication via :code:`pending_auth_file`.